ItsRune/VibezAPI/docs/Features/Notifications.md

 ---

 ### What are notifications?
 Notifications are a way to tell the user if their request went through successfully or not.
-Their main purpose is to inform the user of the status of their request, however you can trigger a notification yourself using our [Global API](/VibezAPI/docs/Features/Global).
+Their main purpose is to inform the user of the status of their request.

 ### When are notifications used?
 Notifications are mainly used when using the: UI, [Commands](/VibezAPI/docs/Features/Commands/About/), or RankSticks.
 Notifications are intended to tell the user if their request went throught successfully or not.

+### Can I send custom notifications?
+At this time, you cannot access notifications directly with our API.
+However, you can access them via the [Global API](/VibezAPI/docs/Features/Global).

 ### Notification Settings
 ```lua